mosull20/crushed-grapes-ms4/README.md

 Product images as credited above.

-Image of wine bottle and glass used for logo:
+Image of wine bottle and glass used for logo from [kindpng.com](https://www.kindpng.com/imgv/TiRhmwo_wine-wine-bottle-and-glass-clipart-hd-png/)

 Imge used on home page background: Photo by <a href="https://unsplash.com/@kymellis?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kym Ellis</a> on <a href="https://unsplash.com/@msull21/likes?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>